Back to blog

 return True

-This is a teaching version.
-In production, the bucket needs to be shared across app instances, which usually means Redis with an atomic script, a gateway, or an edge proxy.
+This is a teaching version, kept small on purpose.
+In production the bucket needs to be shared across app instances, which usually means Redis with an atomic script, a gateway, or an edge proxy.

 capacity = burst size